mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } UpdatePath;
 ~~~~~

+For each `UpdatePathNode`, the resolution of the corresponding copath node MUST
+be filtered by removing all new leaf nodes added as part of this MLS Commit
-The number of ciphertexts in the `encrypted_path_secret` vector MUST
+message.
+The number of ciphertexts in the `encrypted_path_secret` vector MUST be
-be equal to the length of the resolution of the corresponding copath
+equal to the length of the filtered resolution, with each ciphertext being the
-node.
-Each ciphertext in the list is the encryption to the
+encryption to the respective resolution node.
-corresponding node in the resolution.

 The HPKECiphertext values are computed as